HatelaxD/fb-chatbot/README.md

 ### Message reply
 *Sim
-returns with reply Please enter full message
+Reply Please enter full message

 #### To get current weather of any city
 -> weather of city_name